 Heavy metals can accumulate in the body over time, leading to adverse health effects.
 These include cadmium, chromium, lead, nickel, and arsenic.

-The bran contains a high concentration of heavy metals, which is why brown rice contains more heavy metals than white rice.
+The bran contains a high concentration of heavy metals, so brown rice contains more heavy metals than white rice.

-Compared to other common food crops grown in polluted areas, rice accumulates higher amounts of mercury and arsenic.
+Compared to other typical food crops grown in polluted areas, rice accumulates higher amounts of mercury and arsenic.

 If possible, people should avoid eating rice grown near heavily polluted industrial or mining areas.
 This also applies to other food crops, such as vegetables.